morethan987/hugo_main/content/blog/neo4j-basics/index.en.md

   - Morethan
 ---
 {{< lead >}}
-The basic info and operations of Neo4j Graph Database
+The basic info and operations of Neo4j Graph Database.
 {{< /lead >}}

 ## Introduction